 To help its current students succeed in leadership positions at the University and after their graduation, the College of Engineering has launched a new leadership program for upper division undergraduate students with engineering standing.
-The centerpiece of the program is the course, Engineering Leadership (EGR 599) which is taught each spring semester.
-Dean Larry Holloway is the instructor of the class.
+The centerpiece of the program is the course Engineering Leadership (EGR 490), which is taught each spring semester.
+Dean Rudy Buchheit is the instructor of the class.

-The cost of all class materials, evening dinners with invited speakers, and the trip to Washington, D.C. are covered through a generous gift by Mr. and Mrs. L. Stanley Pigman of High Point, N.C.
+The cost of all class materials, evening dinners with invited speakers and the trip to Washington, D.C. are covered through a generous gift by Mr. and Mrs. L. Stanley Pigman of High Point, North Carolina.
 Mr. Pigman is a 1981 graduate of mining engineering.
 There is still an engineering course fee.

 During the first half of spring break, students will participate in an all-expenses-paid trip to Washington, D.C. to visit members of Kentucky’s congressional delegation and Federal agencies focused on major engineering missions.
-Past groups have visited the National Academy of Engineering, the U.S Patent Office, and the National Building Museum.
-Students will have the opportunity to visit important cultural attractions such as the Smithsonian Institution, the Lincoln, Washington, and Jefferson Memorials, the Library of Congress, the National Archives, and the Vietnam War Memorial and more.
+Past groups have visited the National Academy of Engineering, the U.S Patent Office and the National Building Museum.
+Students will have the opportunity to visit important cultural attractions such as the Smithsonian Institution; the Lincoln, Washington, and Jefferson Memorials; the Library of Congress; the National Archives; the Vietnam War Memorial and more.
 Additionally, the group attends dinner each evening at a few of the District of Columbia’s finest establishments where UK alumni join in to share their own leadership knowledge.
-The group will depart from Lexington Bluegrass Airport on Saturday, March 11th, 2017 and arrive at Ronald Reagan International Airport in Washington, D.C.
-The anticipated return to Lexington is on the evening of Wednesday, March 15th, 2017.
+The group will depart from Lexington on Saturday, March 9th, 2019 and arrive in Washington, D.C later that same day.
+The anticipated return to Lexington is on the evening of Wednesday, March 13th, 2019.
 All travel arrangements will be handled through the College of Engineering, Director of Special Programs.

-EGR 490, which is taught each spring semester by Dean Larry Holloway, seeks to develop a student’s personal leadership philosophy through a series of strategies.
+EGR 490, which is taught each spring semester by Dean Rudy Buchheit, seeks to develop a student’s personal leadership philosophy through a series of strategies.
 These include: